ostaquet/Arduino-MQ131-driver/README.md

 ## Circuit
  * Heater is controlled by NPN transistor via the control pin (on schema PIN 2, yellow connector)
- * Result of sensor is read through analog (on schema pin A0, green connector)
+ * Result of sensor is read through analog with RL of 10kΩ (on schema pin A0, green connector)

 ![Breadboard schematics](img/MQ131_bb.png)